Thirteen Questions for Kristi Dorian of The Aquarian

 12. What do you hope your customers experience when they walk in the door?
 I hope that the people who connect with The Aquarian feel welcomed.
 I strive to provide efficient professional services with a smiling face, an open mind and a passionate heart.

 13. Plans for the future?
 The Aquarian continues to cultivate and grow our website content through local participation and global readership.
-We plan to rejuvenate our display booth (done!), expand our distribution sites and be open to inspiration.
+Be open to inspiration.